idavoong/Choose-Your-Own-API/README.md

 - [ ] Display at least three (3) pieces of data for each API entry retrieved
 - [ ] A working Button requests a new API entry and updates the data displayed

+Note: I think the Glide function is running before I get the data for image URL, haven't been able to figure it out yet :((

 The following STRETCH features are implemented:

 - [ ] Add a query to the API request